 The Reinsurance to Assist Policyholders ("RAP") program, administered by the State Board of Administration ("SBA" or "Board"), was created by the Florida Legislature under s.
 215.5551, F.S. and became effective on May 26, 2022.
 The RAP program provides a \$2 billion reimbursement layer of reinsurance coverage directly below the industry retention for the Florida Hurricane Catastrophe Fund (FHCF).
 Although the RAP program is created separately from the FHCF, aspects of the program are related to the FHCF.
 Insurers eligible for RAP coverage include insurers participating in the FHCF on June 1, 2022.
-Citizens Property Insurance Corporation and any insurer the Office of Insurance Regulation (OIR) certifies is in an unsound financial condition are excluded from participation.
-Eligible insurers are required to participate in the RAP program in the 2022-2023 contract year unless an insurer has private reinsurance that duplicates the RAP coverage.
-In that instance, insurers are required to defer coverage to the 2023-2024 contract year.
+Citizens Property Insurance Corporation and any insurer the Office of Insurance Regulation (OIR) certified as an unsound financial condition were excluded from participation.
+Eligible insurers were required to participate in the RAP program in the 2022-2023 contract year unless an insurer had private reinsurance that duplicated the RAP coverage.
+In that instance, insurers were required to defer coverage to the 2023-2024 contract year.